 The liver’s health is intimately connected to our overall well-being.
 Liver damage or dysfunction can lead to various health problems, including:

 - JaundiceJaundice, a condition characterized by a yellowish tinge to the skin, eyes, and mucous membranes, is a visual manifestation of an underlying imbalance in the body’s processing of bilirubin.
-This pigment, a natural byproduct of the breakdown of red blood… Read More: A yellowing of the skin and eyes caused by the buildup of bilirubinBilirubin, a yellowish pigment often associated with jaundice, is a natural byproduct of the body’s process of breaking down old red blood cells.
-Like a recycling plant for blood cells, the body constantly replaces old and worn-out red blood cells… Read More, a pigmentPigments: Nature’s Palette and Our Body’s Unsung Heroes The Colorful World of Pigments: A Deep Dive into Nature’s Paintbox Ever marveled at the vibrant colors of a sunset, the rich hues of a butterfly’s wings, or the subtle shades of… Read More produced during the breakdown of red blood cellsRed blood cells (RBCs), a vital component of the complete blood count (CBC), are the life-sustaining workhorses of our circulatory system.
-Like an intricate network of delivery trucks, these tiny, disc-shaped cells tirelessly transport oxygen from the lungs to every… Read More.
+This pigment, a natural byproduct of the breakdown of red blood cells, is typically processed by the liver and excreted through… Read More: A yellowing of the skin and eyes caused by the buildup of bilirubinBilirubin, a yellowish pigment often associated with jaundice, is a natural byproduct of the body’s process of breaking down old red blood cells.
+Like a recycling plant for blood cells, the body constantly replaces old and worn-out red blood cells with new ones.
+Bilirubin is the “waste product” of this… Read More, a pigmentPigments: Nature’s Palette and Our Body’s Unsung Heroes The Colorful World of Pigments: A Deep Dive into Nature’s Paintbox Ever marveled at the vibrant colors of a sunset, the rich hues of a butterfly’s wings, or the subtle shades of a flower petal?
+These captivating displays are made possible by… Read More produced during the breakdown of red blood cellsRed blood cells (RBCs), a vital component of the complete blood count (CBC), are the life-sustaining workhorses of our circulatory system.
+Like an intricate network of delivery trucks, these tiny, disc-shaped cells tirelessly transport oxygen from the lungs to every corner of the body, ensuring our tissues and organs have… Read More.

 - Fatigue: Impaired liver function can lead to fatigue due to decreased energy production and reduced detoxification capacity.